2 Thessalonians 3

 Notes

-Verse 11 moves from the general principle to the specific situation.
-Paul has received reports (ἀκούομεν, present tense -- "we hear," suggesting ongoing news) that some in the community are living ἀτάκτως ("in a disorderly manner").
-He then delivers a brilliant wordplay that is impossible to reproduce exactly in English: μηδὲν ἐργαζομένους ἀλλὰ περιεργαζομένους ("doing no work but being busybodies").
-The two participles share the same root (ἐργάζομαι, "to work"), but the prefix περι- ("around") transforms the meaning from productive labor to meddlesome interference.
+Verse 11 moves from general principle to the specific situation.
+Paul has been receiving reports -- ἀκούομεν is present tense, suggesting the news is still arriving -- that some in the community are living ἀτάκτως ("in a disorderly manner").
+He then delivers a wordplay that is impossible to reproduce exactly in English: μηδὲν ἐργαζομένους ἀλλὰ περιεργαζομένους ("doing no work but being busybodies").
+The two participles share the same root (ἐργάζομαι, "to work"), but the prefix περι- ("around") shifts the meaning from productive labor to meddlesome interference.
 These people are not working but "working around" -- busying themselves with everyone else's affairs.
 A rough English equivalent might be: "not busy, but busybodies."

 Discipline Within the Community (vv.
 14-15)